Celebrity Medium Tyler Henry Foresees How Many Children Lala Kent Will Have

 He goes on to say that he sees her having one biological child.
 At this point, Kent interjects to add her own point of view regarding the matter.
 She says that the clairvoyant’s prediction is very interesting because her fiancé Randall Emmett has two children, whom she cares for as if they were her own, she explains.

 “You know what’s so crazy?..
-The person I’m with right now, he has two girls that I basically love like they’re my own, so that would make so much sense,” she tell Henry.
+The person I’m with right now, he has two girls that I basically love like they’re my own, so that would make so much sense,” she told Henry.

 According to a previous report by Page Six, Kent filmed the episode back in August 2018, about four months after the death of her father, Kent Burningham.